Using Integration Services with Analysis Services

 Almost all Integration Services components could be useful as part of an OLAP solution, especially in loading a data warehouse, but the following components are used most frequently:

 Data Conversion transformation.
 Converts data types and formats.
-For more information, see Data Conversion Transformation and How to: Convert Data to a Different Data Type Using the Data Conversion Transformation.
+For more information, see Data Conversion Transformation and How to: Convert Data to a Different Data Type by Using the Data Conversion Transformation.